Today’s Wonder of the Day was inspired by Kirk. Kirk Wonders, “Why can coins be worth so much?” Thanks for WONDERing with us, Kirk!

 Do you have the “luck of the Irish”?
 In Ireland, some coins are thought to be inherently lucky.
 People put pennies in their pockets for just that reason.
 Many believe that this simple act will bring them good fortune.

 In the United States, many people think silver dollars are lucky.
 This is likely because they’re both less common and worth more than other coins.
 Some coin collectors think starting a collection with a silver dollar will give them luck in finding other rare coins.

+Lucky coins could be just a superstition.
+But no one can say for sure.
 So…next time you find a coin, pick it up.
-All day long you'll have good luck!
+All day long, you could have good luck!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.1, CCRA.L.1, CCRA.L.2